 Child trafficking threats unfolded at Stonebriar Church in plain sight.
 While some leaders looked away, angels did not.
 This article — with original video excerpts — shows how heaven’s shepherds stepped in when earthly ones failed …

 The call to “be strong and courageous” applies to everyone, not just the influential.
 At Stonebriar Church, a 72-year-old woman confronted traffickers that targeted an unsuspecting choir member, embodying faith-driven courage.
-Her actions illustrate that spiritual authority comes from trusting …
+Her actions illustrate that spiritual authority comes from trusting God, inspiring us all to stand against evil regardless of age or status …

 Human trafficking networks have quietly exploited churches and faith communities in the North Dallas area.
 What happened at Stonebriar Church is not an isolated story—it reveals a wider pattern.
 Vigilance, prayer, and community action are essential …

 Trafficking no longer hides in shadows — it hides in algorithms.
-In this in-depth Part II investigation, Divine Connection News uncovers how predators use social media, livestreams, hashtags, and digital footprints to track churches, identify vulnerable individuals, and infiltrate trusted …
+In this in-depth Part II investigation, Divine Connection News uncovers how predators use social media, livestreams, hashtags, and digital footprints to track churches, identify vulnerable individuals, and infiltrate trusted spaces.
+The Stonebriar case reveals how traffickers follow visibility, not geography — and why survivors recognize these patterns long before the church does …

 Sex traffickers posed as adoption agency at Stonebriar Church where they bought children from congregants and gave finders fees in exchange for their lives in an alleged procurement for child trafficking scheme.
-Child traffickers were seen actively networking in the …
+Child traffickers were seen actively networking in the Stonebriar Church lobby according to Stonebriar Church attenders …

 Traffickers no longer operate only in the shadows — they operate through screens.
 This investigation exposes how modern trafficking networks use social media to identify churches, study their visibility, target vulnerable members, and slip into trusted religious spaces.
-The Stonebriar …
+The Stonebriar case reveals how survivors recognize these digital patterns long before anyone else — and why churches must wake up to the dangers hiding in their own online presence …

 A trafficking survivor returned to regularly attending church seeking safety — and instead faced an attempted retrafficking inside the church lobby.
-This investigation uncovers how predators walked into Stonebriar Community Church, how a survivor recognized the danger instantly, and how …
+This investigation uncovers how predators walked into Stonebriar Community Church, how a survivor recognized the danger instantly, and how the institution meant to protect her ignored the warning signs.
+A sanctuary became a hunting ground — and her life was nearly stolen again …

 Stonebriar Church in Frisco, TX, became the center of controversy following revelations from DCN regarding allegations of child trafficking and an escort business reportedly operating within its premises.
-Social media discussions highlighted the seriousness of these claims, drawing significant public …
+Social media discussions highlighted the seriousness of these claims, drawing significant public attention and concern …

 “A choir member at a major Texas megachurch witnessed a shocking exchange two days before Christmas — one that she believes was part of a child-trafficking operation.
 Now she’s speaking out …

 The shepherds at Bethlehem remind us of heaven’s call to vigilance.
 In every generation, God seeks true shepherds who will watch and protect, not look away.
-This devotional is both a comfort and a challenge to stand guard over the …
+This devotional is both a comfort and a challenge to stand guard over the flock entrusted to us …

 Victoria Cameron, a former victim of Ghislaine Maxwell, recounted her traumatic experience of being transported by Maxwell and Jeffrey Epstein.
 Onboard, Maxwell expressed her fascination with occultism, discussing rituals, human sacrifices, and a distorted interpretation of Christianity …

-“What David did to Victoria at Stonebriar Church with this choir position is a classic example of how traffickers manipulate people to turn them against victims and alienate them from social groups and resources of support,” said Benjamin Simmons, an …
+“What David did to Victoria at Stonebriar Church with this choir position is a classic example of how traffickers manipulate people to turn them against victims and alienate them from social groups and resources of support,” said Benjamin Simmons, an advocate for victims of human trafficking.
+No one knew the reason she was crying was because she had just witnessed a child trafficking incident at the church …

 The article discusses Stonebriar Church members who were upset over bounced cheques they received from Ghislaine Maxwell for providing children to her that was alleged to be adoptions masked as procurement for child trafficking.
-After much frustration, Ghislaine arrived using …
+After much frustration, Ghislaine arrived using an alias, and resolved the issue by paying them instantly via an online transfer, prompting mixed reactions about the situation and motivations behind their actions …

 A new member of Stonebriar Church Choir in 2018, meets choir member David and his wife Debbie, who share their involvement with Ghislaine Maxwell’s “adoption agency.”
-Debbie explains how she referred a troubled neighbor’s son to Ghislaine, receiving a large …
+Debbie explains how she referred a troubled neighbor’s son to Ghislaine, receiving a large check as a reward.
+Their excitement over the cheque underscores moral complexities surrounding the situation and implicates involvement in child trafficking …

-FBI field officers revealed that Jeffrey Epstein and Ghislaine Maxwell visited Stonebriar Church in Frisco, TX, in 2018 as part of an undercover investigation into child trafficking.
-They were surveilled alongside two accomplices, Kevin and Bri, who are alleged to …
+Field officers revealed that Jeffrey Epstein and Ghislaine Maxwell visited Stonebriar Church in Frisco, TX, in 2018 as part of an undercover investigation into child trafficking.
+They were surveilled alongside two accomplices, Kevin and Bri, who are alleged to be involved in sex trafficking activities.
+Reports of suspicious behavior continue to be monitored …

 A Stonebriar Church choir member had a trauma reaction during a 2018 Christmas service.
 Minutes earlier, she witnessed a child-trafficking incident in the church lobby.
-Instead of support, she was later dismissed for crying while singing and “ruining the video.” …
+Instead of support, she was later dismissed for crying while singing and “ruining the video.”
+This investigation exposes what really happened that night, and why it appears that the church chose protecting their image over exposing the truth …

 On December 23, 2018, Victoria Cameron witnessed a child being trafficked at Stonebriar Church — just before she was set to sing in the choir.
 Despite threats from those involved, she reported what she saw.
-That day, her grief and …
+That day, her grief and fear overwhelmed her while singing, yet instead of support, the church dismissed her from the choir.
+In While Shepherds Watched, DCN recounts the courage, trauma, and injustice she endured during that service …

 When danger struck inside a church lobby, one courageous woman intervened to prevent a sex trafficking abduction.
-This powerful account reflects on divine protection, the cost of faith, and how God uses unlikely heroes to thwart evil. ?
-Read the …
+This powerful account reflects on divine protection, the cost of faith, and how God uses unlikely heroes to thwart evil.
+Read the full testimony …

 DCN Investigates Stonebriar Church